styx0r/magpie/README.md

     Note: In case needed, the password is magpie.

-4. Now you are able to connect by open up a browser (in host OR guest) and go to URL:
+6. Now you are able to connect by open up a browser (in host OR guest) and go to URL:

        $ magpie.local:3000

-5. The administrative login is the following:
+7. The administrative login is the following:

        $ Email: admin@admin.com
        $ Password: admin_password_17

-6. Happy modelling ... :)
+8. Happy modelling ... :)

-### Manual Installation (for Ubuntu 18.04)
+### Manual Installation (tested under Ubuntu 18.04)

 1. Install ruby and rails according to the official instructions.
 You can find the instructions for Ubuntu, Windows and Mac OSX
     [here](https://gorails.com/setup).
 There is no need to install MySQL or PostgreSQL.